-14 Is there any legislation governing temporary staffing through recruitment agencies?
+Is there any legislation governing temporary staffing through recruitment agencies?

-Organisations and individuals who place jobseekers with employers are governed by the Employment Agencies Act, under which certain licences must be obtained before organisations and individuals may place jobseekers with employers.
-Among other things, this requires all the relevant officers of the recruitment or placement agencies to obtain a certificate of employment intermediaries to ensure that the relevant officers understand their legal obligations, and are capable of advising their clients on their rights and responsibilities.
+Organisations and individuals who place jobseekers with employers are governed by the Employment Agencies Act 1958 (EAA).
+Under the EAA, certain licences must be obtained before organisations and individuals may place jobseekers with employers.
+Among other things, this requires all the relevant officers of the recruitment or placement agencies to obtain a certificate of employment intermediaries to ensure that the relevant officers understand their legal obligations and are capable of advising their clients on their rights and responsibilities.